spatie/laravel-medialibrary/README.md

 $mediaItems[0]->getUrl('thumb');
 ```

-Because getting an url to the first mediaItem in a collection is such a common scenario the `getFirstMediaUrl`- convenience-method is provided.
-The first parameter is the name of the collection, the second the name of an imageprofile.
+Because getting an url to the first mediaItem in a collection is such a common scenario
+the `getFirstMediaUrl`- convenience-method is provided.
+The first parameter is the name
+of the collection, the second the name of a conversion.

 ```php
 $urlToFirstListImage = $newsItem->getFirstMediaUrl('images', 'thumb');